Home

 Most whale-watching cruises head to Stellwagen Bank National Marine Sanctuary, one of the biggest feeding grounds for whales.
 This underwater 19-mi (31-km) plateau attracts over 100 fish species, including the Atlantic cod, bass, blue-fin, and yellow-fin tuna, and even the great white shark.
 In the summer, it is home and nursing territory for several whale species.
 The sanctuary, which occupies the area of 842 sq. mi (2181 sq. km), is located 25 mi (40 km) east of Boston.

-Regular whale-watching tours operate out of Boston Harbor.
-Boats depart from Long Warf a few times per day and take tourists to various locations, about 35 km (22 mi) off shore, including Stellwagen Bank.
+Regular whale-watching tours operate out of Boston Harbor from April through October.
+The New England Aquarium, together with Boston Harbor City Cruises, operates whale-watching excursions with guaranteed sightings.
+During high season, cruises depart from Long Wharf in Boston at 9 am, 1:30 pm, 2:30 pm, and 3:30 pm.
+The tour lasts 3-4 hours.
+The boats go about (22 mi (35 km) off shore to Stellwagen Bank.
 The harbor operates large catamarans that have the capacity to board up to 400 passengers and travel at speeds of 35 knots (37.5 mph).
-Tours last from 3.5 to 4 hours.
-The vessel has restrooms and a galley with food and drinks.
-There are 3 outside decks, a climate-controlled cabin with cushioned seating, tables, and screens.
-Tickets cost $60 for an adult.
-The New England Aquarium also offers whale-watching excursions that depart from Central Wharf in Boston.
-Visitors can buy combination tickets through Boston Harbor Cruises or at the New England Aquarium Whale Watch booth.
+The vessel has restrooms, a full bar, and a galley with food and drinks.
+Three outside decks are available for the best views, as well as a climate-controlled cabin with cushioned seating, tables, and screens.
+Tickets are $70 for adults, $50 for children (3-12), $5 for children under 3, and $62 for seniors.
+Visitors can buy tickets through Boston Harbor Cruises or at the New England Aquarium Whale Watch booth.
 There are also many whale-watching tour operators in Massachusetts, located north and south of Boston

 Whale-watching season

-Whales start to migrate to New England water as early as March and leave in late November, however, regular whale watching tours in Boston run from April into October.
-During spring and fall months, there are usually three or four tours per day, while during high summer season, their number increases to eight.
+Whales start to migrate to New England water as early as March and leave in late November.
+However, regular whale-watching tours in Boston run from April into October.
+During the summer months, the harbor runs four tours per day.
+In spring and fall, only two excursions per day are offered.
 Sunset cruises are available from mid-June to early September.

 Humpback whales